manukatnoria/Team27-WebProject/README.md

 List the database tables that are part of your project.

-- Table 1 (Created By Gurpreet Singh):  Services
+- Table 1 (Created By Gurpreet Singh):  services
-- Table 2 (Created By Manpreet): Careers
+- Table 2 (Created By Manpreet): careers
 - Table 3 (Created By Nikhil): feedback
-- Table 4 (Created By Farhana): Invest
+- Table 4 (Created By Farhana): invest
 > Include the ER Diagram of the database.

 ![Databae Tables](database.png)